To Chew or Not to Chew in Austin TX

 Excess chewing can cause damage to this joint.
 If you have been diagnosed with TMD, or have jaw pain, then chewing gum will contribute to furthering the disorder.

-Chiropractic Arts Center can help with a personalized treatment for TMD with specific pressure point releases around the jaw and head, Cold Laser, as well as adjustments in the upper cervical spine because this area is closely connected to the TMJ.
+Chiropractic Arts Center of Austin, P.C. can help with a personalized treatment for TMD with specific pressure point releases around the jaw and head, Cold Laser, as well as adjustments in the upper cervical spine because this area is closely connected to the TMJ.
 While at-home remedies and lifestyle changes can provide some relief, medical treatments may be necessary for more severe cases.
 More severe cases may need a custom mouth guard or splint from your dentist.
 More severe cases may require a multi-discipline approach.
 With proper treatment and management, most individuals with TMD are able to live pain-free and completely functional lives.

 Monday